robert-westenberger/knowledgebase/computer-science/algorithms/algorithmic-problems/maximum-subarray.md

 - Maximum subarray sum in left half (Make a recursive call)
 - Maximum subarray sum in right half (Make a recursive call)
 - Maximum subarray sum such that the subarray crosses the midpoint.
+	- This is found by finding the maximum sum starting from mid point and ending at some point on left of mid.
+Then find the maxumum sum starting from mid + 1 and ending with some point on right of mid + 1.
+Finally, combine the two and return the max among left, right, and combination of both.

 ## Dynamic Programming